trsav/particle-swarm/README.md

 ### Current implimentation

 Currently the algorithm is set to terminate when the difference in the value of the function evaluated at the swarm's best position changes less than a certain tolerance value.
-This could be changed at a later date to a more 'clever' solution.

 There are important aspects within this code; such as limiting a particle's velocity to vmax, or if a particle exits the bounds it gets contrained to the edge, that have been implimented.